 If for any reason you have not passed one or more modules, you MUST contact the module leader for which module you have a re-sit to find out what resits you will need to take and when and where these will take place.
-You can also contact your Personal Academic Tutor (PAT) or Programme Leader.
+There is also your Personal Academic Tutor (PAT) or Programme Leader to contact.
 The University will not write to you with information about your resit arrangements, so it is essential that you are clear about what you must do.

-If you fail a module at the first attempt, you will normally be offered an opportunity for reassessment during that academic year, typically during the weeks at the start of the second semester for semester 1 resits, or towards the end of the session for second semester modules.
-It is, therefore, important that you contact the module leader to find out when your resit opportunity will be.
+If you fail a module at the first attempt, you will normally be offered an opportunity for reassessment during that academic year, it might be during the weeks at the start of the second semester for semester 1 resits, or towards the end of the session for the second semester modules.
+It is therefore important that you contact the module leader to find out when your resit opportunity will be.
 There will be no additional charge for the second attempt.

-If a student fails to pass a module at SCQF Level 7-9 at the reassessment, the Board of Examiners may permit the student to repeat the module for a second and final time.
+If a student fails to pass a module at SCQF Level 7-9 at the reassessment, the board of examiners may permit the student to repeat the module, as if studying it for the first time, for a second and final time.
 You will be charged the modular fee.

-If you are required to repeat a module but believe you may have mitigating circumstances, you may apply to have the modular fee waived by submitting a claim via the normal mitigating circumstances process which is available on the UHI website under My Student
+If you are required to repeat a module but believe you may have mitigating circumstances, you may apply to have the modular fee waived by submitting a claim via the normal mitigating circumstances process which is available on the UHI website under My Student Journey.

-Journey.